 Average read time: 3 minutes

 149,000 people work directly for Unilever around the world – and many thousands more indirectly through our supply chain.
 We are, without doubt, a sizeable employer.
-And with jobs of all types evolving at ever-increasing speeds – huge changes in 2020 alone – we have a duty to help people adapt and stay ready for change.
 We take this responsibility very seriously indeed.

-We look at the future of work through three different lenses – the work, the workplace and the workforce – and our three big commitments relate to the future of work in each of these areas.
+The future of work is one of the focus areas of the Unilever Compass.
+We look at the future of work through 3 different lenses – the work, the workplace and the workforce – and our 3 big commitments relate to the future of work in each of these areas.

 Reskill or upskill our employees with future-fit skills by 2025.